Holborn tube station: Branch operations

-Wartime efficiency measures led to the branch being closed temporarily on 22 September 1940, shortly after the start of The Blitz, and it was partly fitted out by the City of Westminster as an air-raid shelter.
+Wartime efficiency measures led to the branch being closed temporarily on 22 September 1940, shortly after the start of the Blitz, and it was partly fitted out by the City of Westminster as an air-raid shelter.
 The tunnels were used to store items from the British Museum, including the Elgin Marbles.
 The branch reopened on 1 July 1946, but patronage did not increase.
 In 1958, London Transport announced it would be closed.
 Again it survived, but the service was reduced in June 1958 to run only during Monday to Friday peak hours and Saturday morning and early afternoons.
 The Saturday service was withdrawn in June 1962.

 After operating only during peak hours for more than 30 years, the closure announcement came on 4 January 1993.
-The original 1907 lifts at Aldwych required replacement at a cost of £3 million.
-This was not justifiable as only 450 passengers used the station each day and it was losing London Regional Transport £150,000 per year.
-The Secretary of State for Transport granted permission on 1 September 1994 to close the station and the branch closed on 30 September.
+The original 1907 lifts at Aldwych required replacement at a cost of £3 million (£ million 2023 equivalent).
+This was not justifiable as only 450 passengers used the station each day and it was losing London Regional Transport £150,000 per year (£ 2023 equivalent).
+The secretary of state for transport granted permission on 1 September 1994 to close the station and the branch closed on 30 September.

 After its closure in 1917, the bay platform was converted into rooms for use, at various times, as offices, air-raid shelters, store rooms, an electrical sub-station and a war-time hostel.
 Since 1994, the branch's remaining platform at Holborn has been used to test mock-up designs for new platform signage and advertising systems.